ashinkarov/translit-plugin/README.md

 from `stdin` and outputs decoded version on the `stdout`.

-`detrans-file` binary which can be built with `make detrans-binary` accepts a file wher each line is tab-separated correct russian word and transliterated version of it, and the binary will print out those pairs where de-transliteration wouldn't match the original.
+`detrans-file` binary which can be built with `make detrans-binary` accepts a file where each line is tab-separated correct russian word and transliterated version of it, and the binary will print out those pairs where de-transliteration wouldn't match the original.
+As an example of such a file see `misc/ru-words-tr.txt`.

 Todo